gautamdb/gautamdb.github.io/blog/madness/README.md

 I got it: "I am so ill that I need to chill."
 This will be my motto.

 # I am so ill that I need to chill

+## Friday, September 5, 2025
+Things are getting better.
+"Madness" is reducing.

+I was earlier in a not-so-stable but still kind of stable state.
+Most of us are.
+Our whole routine, day-to-day activities, our life is more or less set.
+I don't mean that we do only the same things all the time.
+I mean that, seen from a psychological perspective, we are grounded in our surroundings, meaning our social circle, our close ones (usually family and friends), our obligations and stuff like that.

+And now I am on my way to a different stable state.
+Hopefully one which is, for me, much more stable.
+How this stable state looks, I don't know.
+I am not there yet, I am still quite a long way away from it.

+The point is, the whole time earlier I knew that my state was not stable enough.
+I was fighting with it and looking for more all the time.
+I tried to get out of it a few times, only to return back with the idea that this is all there is to my life, and that I need to find peace there.
+But peace was not to be found.
+This took a toll on me and led me to catapult myself out of the stable state.

+And what happens then?
+The path from one state to another is continuous.
+I am on this path.
+It is one of instability.
+One of insecurity.